 You find a love letter directed to Wilhelmina, Duchess of Sagan, written by her lover Frederick Lamb, at a desk in a salon at Imperial Palace, the Hofburg.
 What do you do?

 - Outrageous!
 This document should have been encoded!
-Luckily, this Lamb guy is in the diplomatic service, not the military service.
+This Lamb guy is in the diplomatic service!

 - I had better put the letter safely in an envelope and have it returned to Mr Lamb.